-CINCINNATI -- Small children and elderly neighbors aren't the only ones to keep an eye on during times of extreme heat -- don't forget about your little furry friends.
+CINCINNATI -- Small children and elderly neighbors aren't the only ones to keep an eye on during hot, summer weather -- don't forget about your little furry friends.

-The summer months can be just as dangerous for animals as it can be for people and the Humane Society offers several ways to help keep your pet safe during a heat wave:
+The summer months can be just as dangerous for animals as it can be for people.

-- Watch the humidity - "It's important to remember that it's not just the ambient temperature but also the humidity that can affect your pet," says Dr. Barry Kellogg, VMD, of the Humane Society Veterinary Medical Association.
+"It's important to remember that it's not just the ambient temperature but also the humidity that can affect your pet," says Dr. Barry Kellogg, VMD, of the Humane Society Veterinary Medical Association.
 "Animals pant to evaporate moisture from their lungs, which takes heat away from their body.
-If the humidity is too high, they are unable to cool themselves, and their temperature will skyrocket to dangerous levels—very quickly."
+If the humidity is too high, they are unable to cool themselves, and their temperature will skyrocket to dangerous levels -- very quickly."

 The Humane Society also advises watching for signs of possible heat stroke in your pet.
 Some signs of heatstroke are heavy panting, glazed eyes, a rapid heartbeat, difficulty breathing, excessive thirst, lethargy, fever, dizziness, lack of coordination, profuse salivation, vomiting, a deep red or purple tongue, seizure and unconsciousness.

 For more information from the Humane Society, CLICK HERE.